 Choosing your first tool

-A simple curved stone in rose quartz or jade is perfect for beginners: the different edges fit your jaw, cheeks, and under-eyes.
-Stainless steel is another good option and is easy to keep clean.
-Whatever you choose, the tool should feel smooth with no chips, since a rough edge can scratch.
-If you want to compare materials, our gua sha tools for beginners breakdown helps.
+A simple curved stone in rose quartz or jade is perfect for beginners: the different edges fit your jaw, cheeks, and under-eyes, so one tool covers your whole face.
+Stainless steel is another excellent option and is the easiest of all to keep clean, since it wipes down in seconds and can be chilled quickly.
+Whatever you choose, the tool should feel smooth with no chips or rough spots, because a rough edge can scratch or catch on the skin.
+If you want to compare materials side by side, our gua sha tools for beginners breakdown helps.

 The one thing you cannot skip: oil

 Gua sha needs slip.
 Apply a few drops of facial oil (or a rich, slippery serum) before you start so the tool glides instead of dragging your skin.
-Dry skin plus a stone equals tugging and redness, which is the fastest way to a bad first impression.
+Dry skin plus a stone equals tugging and redness, which is the fastest way to a bad first impression — and the single most common beginner mistake.

 How to hold it

 Hold the tool so it is nearly flat against your face, about a 15-degree angle.
 Use the curved side that hugs the area you are working on.
-Press lightly (think of the pressure you would use to pet a cat) and support your skin with your free hand so you are gently lifting, not stretching.
+Press lightly — think of the pressure you would use to pet a cat — and support your skin with your free hand so you are gently lifting, not stretching.
+Keeping the angle low is what separates a soothing glide from a scrape: the flatter the tool, the more it smooths and the less it digs in.

 Your first session, step by step